Charles Durning: Military service

 Durning served in the U.S. Army during World War II.
 He was drafted at age 20.
-Durning landed in France as part of an artillery unit after the D-Day invasion of Normandy.
+Durning landed in France as part of an artillery unit in one of the first waves of the D-Day invasion of Normandy.
 After being wounded by a German anti-personnel mine in the bocage, he spent six months recovering.
 Durning was reassigned to the 398th Infantry Regiment with the 100th Infantry Division, and participated in the Battle of the Bulge in December 1944.
-He was discharged with the rank of private first class on January 30, 1946.
+He was discharged at the rank of private first class on January 30, 1946.

-For his valor and the wounds he received during the war, Durning was awarded the Silver Star, Bronze Star, and three Purple Hearts.
+For his valor and the wounds he sustained during the war, Durning was awarded the Silver Star and three Purple Hearts.
+He also received the Bronze Star because he had earned the Combat Infantry Badge.
 Additional awards included the Army Good Conduct Medal, the American Campaign Medal and the European-African-Middle Eastern Campaign Medal with Arrowhead device and two bronze service stars, and the World War II Victory Medal.
 His badges included the Combat Infantryman Badge, Expert Badge with Rifle Bar and Honorable Service Lapel Pin.

 Durning received the French National Order of the Legion of Honor from the French Consul in Los Angeles in April 2008.